tutorials cover the NVDA screen reader basics, general

 To remove the new input gesture you have

-section and shortcut you want to remove.
+locate the section and shortcut you want to remove.
 For example

 Miscellaneous/quits NVDA section.
 Locate the new input